MD/MS in Biomedical Engineering

 In addition to the Graduate College minimum requirements, students must meet the following program requirements:

 - Students in the program must satisfy requirements of the Masters of Science in Biomedical Engineering, a 36-semester-hour program, and satisfy four years of the required Medical Degree program of study.

 - For the MS in Biomedical Engineering, students must adhere to all relevant Graduate College policies, including minimum GPA requirements and limits on transfer credit.

-- Minimum Semester Hours Required College of Engineering: MS-BIOE 36.
+- Minimum Semester Hours Required College of Engineering: MS-BME 36.
 College of Medicine All Campuses: Specific courses vary by campus.

 - M1 Year—34 to 36 semester hours